-Chandan is a second year PhD student in Computer Science Engineering at Penn State.
+Chandan is a second year masters student in Computer Science Engineering at Penn State.
 He graduated with a B. Tech in CSE from the Indian Institute of Technology, Madras.
 He gained 4 years experience at Samsung R&D Institute-Delhi, where he worked on projects including fashion recognition and retrieval (computer vision, deep learning), remote healthcare (computer vision, machine learning), and automated content recognition (large-scale back-end).
 Chandan's primary area of interests are deep learning in Vision and NLP.
 He is currently developing deep learning tools for understanding privacy and disclosure.